sedmehdi2003/C-sharp/Note.md

 these are for selecting each index in jagged arrays.<br />
 * Collections are so slower that arrays so if we know how much memory we need <br />
 we should use arrays otherwise we should use collections.<br />
-in collections data type doesn't matter.
+in collections data type doesn't matter. <br />
+* in arrays we have 1 memory but with many (specified) parts that they are indexes <br />
+but in ArrayList we have many memories that each one known as a index. <br />

   <br />